robert/robert.github.com/_posts/2018-09-10-programming-projects-for-advanced-beginners-3-a.md

 <img src="/images/tictactoe-code-skeleton.png" />
 </p>

 You will often find that writing a skeleton helps to tame a project that had previously seemed daunting and unapproachable.
-Once you've broken off a few pieces and have realized that they aren't as spooky as you first thought - "well if I want to make Tic-Tac-Toe then I'll obviously need a 3x3 board of some sort" - it becomes much easier to keep breaking off more pieces until there's nothing that needs doing left.
+Once you've broken off a few pieces and have realized that they aren't as spooky as you first thought - "well if I want to make Tic-Tac-Toe then I'll obviously need a 3x3 board of some sort" - it becomes much easier to keep breaking off more pieces until there's nothing left to do.

-When you're writing a skeleton and you come to a medium-sized piece of logic, like "figure out whether someone has won the game", don't spend too much time worrying about how to flesh it out.
+When you're writing a skeleton and you come to a medium-sized piece of logic like "figure out whether someone has won the game", don't spend too much time worrying about how to flesh it out.
 A task like this is a perfectly sized "milestone" that we can work on properly later.
-For now, write a placeholder function to come back to later (in this case, something like `get_winner`).
+For now, write a placeholder function to come back to (in this case, something like `get_winner`).
 Think briefly about the *interface* of this function - the arguments it will need, and the data it will return.

 ### A code skeleton for Tic-Tac-Toe

 Let's try sketching out a skeleton for our Tic-Tac-Toe engine.
 Before reading any further, spend a few minutes sketching one on your own.
 If you're having trouble, start by making a list of as many of the individual challenges involved in making a Tic-Tac-Toe game as you can.
 Don't worry about arranging them or putting them in an order.
-You could also try temporarily forgetting about code completely, and [draw a flow chart](https://www.draw.io/) or picture that describes the rules for playing Tic-Tac-Toe.
+You could also try temporarily forgetting about code completely, and [draw a flow chart](https://www.draw.io/) that describes the rules for playing Tic-Tac-Toe.

 <p style="text-align: center">
 <img src="/images/tictactoe-flowchart.png" />